jordanero/MultiSuSiE/README.md

 The easiest way to install MultiSuSiE is to create a fresh conda environment.

-To create a fresh conda environment capable of running multisusie run the following commands:
+To create a fresh conda environment capable of running MultiSuSiE run the following commands:
 ```
 git clone https://github.com/jordanero/MultiSuSiE
 cd MultiSuSiE